 De’Zhanae was born in Philadelphia, PA and moved to Pensacola, FL in the 5th grade.
 She conducted her undergraduate studies at the University of West Florida and received her Bachelor of Science degree in Chemistry in 2019 while researching in the area of non-toxic quantum dots for biological applications.
 She is currently pursuing her PhD in Organic Chemistry at Boston University with a research emphasis in the development of novel pi-conjugated materials for organic photovoltaic applications.
 In her free time, Dez enjoys exploring Boston, finding good places to eat, and getting used to the big city lifestyle.

-David Wheeler grew up in the small town of Talking Rock, Georgia where he graduated from Pickens High School.
+David grew up in the small town of Talking Rock, Georgia where he graduated from Pickens High School.
 He later obtained his B.S. in Chemistry from the University of North Georgia (2016) while researching in the areas of computational and synthetic chemistry.
-David has presented three posters in these areas at local and national levels and is currently pursuing his doctorate in synthetic organic chemistry.
-In his free time, he loves to go hiking and wine tasting with friends or “relax” to a good horror movie.
+David’s research passion lies in determining solutions for alternative energy or reducing energy consumption through the use of organic electronics.
+He has presented his work at local and national levels and is currently pursuing his doctorate in organic chemistry with an emphasis in semiconductor systems for organic light-emitting diode application.
+In his free time, he loves to go out hiking/brewery finding/trivia night-ing with friends or relax at home with a good comedy.

 Follow me on Twitter and Instagram for some cool research pics and posts (@glowupchemist) or on my personal webpage.